top of page

 During her career, Magdalena has collaborated with composers such as Bernhard Lang, Wolfgang Rihm, Beat Furrer, Heinz Holliger, Helmut Lachenmann, Rebecca Saunders, Mark Andre, Rolf Riehm, Johannes Kreidler, Adriana Hölszky, and Brian Ferneyhough, and has premiered works by Peter Ablinger, Mauricio Sotelo, Fabián Panisello, Benjamin Scheuer, Eliav Kohl, and Sara Glojnarić, among others.

-Further highlights of the 2023-2024 season included the piano duo program El minimalismo a dos pianos, performed with pianist Alberto Rosado as part of the prestigious chamber music series of the BBVA Foundation in Madrid, and the world premiere of The Day Fanny Mendelssohn Died at ECLAT (LAB51/Óscar Escudero & Belenish Moreno-Gil).
-Earlier on, she performed nearly the entirety of Rolf Riehm's solo piano works at the festival weit! neue musik weingarten, sharing the lineup with artists such as Ensemble Mosaik, Sarah Maria Sun, and Trio Accanto.
-During the same period, Magdalena took part in numerous chamber music and ensemble performances at festivals and series such as ENSEMS, Kunstfest Weimar, ZeitGenuss, Musica in Prossimità, MetaWorld Contemporary Art Festival, and Musik21Niedersachsen (NDR Kleiner Sendesaal), collaborating with formations such as LAB51, Arxis Ensemble, and Marc Sinan Company.
+Further highlights of the 2023–2024 season included the piano duo program El minimalismo a dos pianos with Alberto Rosado at the BBVA Foundation in Madrid, the world premiere of The Day Fanny Mendelssohn Died at ECLAT (LAB51/Óscar Escudero & Belenish Moreno-Gil), and nearly the entirety of Rolf Riehm's solo piano works at festival w e i t ! neue musik weingarten.
+She also performed extensively at ENSEMS, Kunstfest Weimar, ZeitGenuss, Musica in Prossimità, MetaWorld Contemporary Art Festival, and Musik21Niedersachsen (NDR Kleiner Sendesaal).

-Some relevant projects from the 2022 season included a lecture-concert on Xenakis' piano music alongside musicologist Marina Hervás and visual artist Marta Verde at the Museo Nacional Centro de Arte Reina Sofía (Madrid), a performance of Mantra by Karlheinz Stockhausen alongside Prof. Markus Stange at the Hochschule für Musik Karlsruhe, as well as concerts at RESIS Festival with both LAB51 and Arxis Ensemble under the baton of Beat Furrer, at Auditorio Sony (Madrid), featuring world premieres by Fabián Panisello's studio alongside Donatienne Michel-Dansac., at Royaumont Foundation, and Théâtre de l'Alliance Française (Paris) as part of the show Générations France Musique from Radio France (LAB51).
+Notable 2022 projects included a lecture-concert on Xenakis' piano music with Marina Hervás and Marta Verde at the Museo Nacional Centro de Arte Reina Sofía (Madrid), a performance of Mantra by Karlheinz Stockhausen with Markus Stange at the Hochschule für Musik Karlsruhe, and concerts at RESIS Festival (LAB51 and ARXIS Ensemble under Beat Furrer), Auditorio Sony (Madrid, world premieres by Fabián Panisello’s studio with Donatienne Michel-Dansac), Royaumont Foundation, and Théâtre de l'Alliance Française (Paris) as part of Radio France's Générations France Musique.

 Furthermore, Magdalena was an artist-in-residence at Cité Internationale des Arts in Paris (together with Johanna Vargas), and was awarded a stipend from the Kunststiftung Baden-Württemberg.